ShimeiYago/nextjs-cdk-static-i18n-template/README.md

 The CDK deployment prints the CloudFront domain and S3 bucket name as stack outputs; use them for verification or DNS troubleshooting.

+### Destroying the stack

+- Run `npm run destroy:cdk` to tear down the CloudFront distribution, S3 bucket, and supporting Route53/CERT resources.
+- CDK will prompt for confirmation; add `-- --force` after the command if you need to skip the prompt (for example `npm run destroy:cdk -- --force`).